TeamShinkansen/docs/pages/hakchi/hakchi_bluetooth.md

 When it is complete click "OK".
 {% include image.html file="UploadGamesDone.png"  alt="Jekyll" caption="Done" %}

-the "Bluetooth" Menu is now added to the top hakchi menu listing.
+The "Bluetooth" Menu is now added to the top hakchi menu listing.

 ### 2. Pair your bluetooth controllers
 From the hakchi main screen: